Topics Map > Technical Documentation > Google Doc

 - Give each student four or five tokens that will serve as permission to share, contribute, or debate in the conversation.

-- Ask students to participate equally in the group discussion, specifying that as they contribute comments, they will get an X placed next to their name by the scorekeeper.
+- Ask students to participate equally in the group discussion, specifying that as they contribute comments, they will surrender a token.

-- When all students have contributed to the discussion and everyone has five Xs next to their name, the activity is done.
+- When all students have contributed to the discussion and everyone has used their tokens, the activity is done.

 - Review the outcomes of the activity.